jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Operation-Guide/Convention.md

 **Load Balancer**

 - CodeDeploy will not automatically create the listening port in the Load Balancer instance
-- In the specified Load Balancer instance, the count of monitoring ports has a maximum limit.
+- In the specified Load Balancer instance, the count of monitor has a maximum limit.
 See the Load Balancer Documentation for details
 - One Load Balancer backend service can only associate with one Load Balancer virtual server group
 - When the rollback deployment is not performed for the first time, it will add to or delete a Virtual Machine instance the Load Balancer virtual server group
 - When the blue and green deployment is not performed for the first time, it will create a virtual server group and delete the old virtual server group